The Getty

 LU = Local use

-A special flag is Local Use, intended for names that are from local or archival sources, found in an inscription on an art work, etc. Local Use names are not recommended for inclusion in search and retrieval in a broader linked environment.
+The special flag Local Use (LU) is intended generally attached to geographic names that are from local or archival sources, found in an inscription on an art work, etc. Local Use names are useful in the context of research, but typically not recommended for inclusion in search and retrieval in a broader linked environment.

 Vernacular flag (required-default)

 Indicates if the name is in the vernacular (local) language, or some other language.
 There may be multiple vernacular names.
+This flag is included because a few prominent sources for geographic names use this flag, but may not include the language per se.
 See also Language of the Names below.

 V = Vernacular